My comments on a shared article By Noah Kulwin,

-Religious faith such as Christianity leads to desire-management awareness among individuals.
+Religious faith such as Christianity leads to desire-management awareness among individuals of a society or civilization.
 We call this 修行/Self-enlightenment in Chinese culture.
 There is a new phrase in China lately, 佛系程序员/xxx (Programmers/Whoever with Buddhism-thinking).
 They are reviving traditional China ideologies dating back thousands of years and applying them in tech product design, and in personal lives as well.
 You have 'In God we trust" in US dollar bills, but how many US tech giants apply it in their product designs?
 China has our % share of greedy product designs, too.
 Thanks to the new administration, we also have a new political agenda, 人民有信仰 ("The people shall have their own faith") from the top.

 … And we paid a high price for keeping it free.

 Freedom of (everything) comes with a price, as always.
 We need more political leaders to appreciate the market-driven approach, which tends to generate less costly solutions, as always.

 Everything was designed to be really, really addictive.

 As product designers, it's our Holy Grail to build useful tools.
 It turns out to be additive only for uneducated users.
 It's our jobs to warn such users and such warnings shall be a product feature when necessary.